rbolliger/apostrophePollPlugin/data/doc/04_polls_deifinition.markdown

 ### Reports

-apostrpohePollPlugin allows one to export user's answers in various file formts.
+apostrophePollPlugin allows one to export user's answers in various file formats.
 By default excel and CSV are available.
 Other export types may be added using the following configuration parameters.
 For example to define excel export format, we use these parameters:

 ![export feature](images/export.png "Export feature")